TheSUPERCD/8bit_MicroComputer_Verilog/README.md

   The parent folder contains the Assembly language compiler in the form of a python script as well as a DemoProgram.asm file which is essentially a 16 byte executable assembly code.
 The compiler accepts the compilable text file as an argument in the compilation line and writes the binary sequence in a file named binary.txt .

+  And the outputFiles folder contains the output obbatined from the testing of the modules.

 # IMPORTANT :
   In order to use the assembler, please use below mentioned syntax :
   # Method 1 :